 Take a look at our 2015 Annual Summary, and watch a video about the families we serve!
-We serve an average of 70 families every year, and two components are vital to the provision of services to our clients: partners that provide shelter and our Day Site …
+We serve an average of 70 families every year, and two components are vital to our program: partners that provide shelter and our Day Site …

 Shelter: Various community congregations provide nightly shelter to families in our program.
 Each location is staffed by trained volunteers with 24-hour support from the Family Promise team.
 Host congregations create private or semi-private bedrooms for each family using meeting or education rooms.
 Some congregations even creatively use fellowship halls or gyms by partitioning the space to create rooms.
 Support congregations partner with host congregations to facilitate volunteers, activities and supplies during the week.

 Family Promise also provides roll-away beds, which are transported to a new host congregation in the network every week.
 The volunteers coordinate meals, evening and overnight support as well as transportation to and from the day site using the Family Promise vans.
 Family Promise staff and community volunteers facilitate weekly Life Skills classes in budgeting, job readiness, job retention, nutrition, healthy communications and tenant skills.
 These classes are held in the evenings at the Host sites.

 Day site: At the Day Site (open seven days a week), Family Promise staff and volunteers provide case management, referrals and support.
 The families are able to conduct housing and job searches through the use of the location’s computer lab and phones.
 The Day Site also has a play room for children, a kitchen and a quiet room.
 Learn about volunteer opportunities at the site and congregations!